-The Bird Island Active Living Transportation Plan consists of five chapters:
+The Renville Active Living Transportation Plan consists of the following five chapters:

-Chapter One Page 2 - introduces the plan.
-It includes information highlighting the benefits of active living transportation plans, a description of the planning process, and an overview of the plan's key stakeholders.
+Chapter One provides an introduction to the plan, with sections on the benefits of active living transportation plans, a description of the planning process, and an overview of the plan's key stakeholders.

-Chapter Two Page 9 - provides a description of Bird Island's community's profile.
-This includes community demographics, maps, a description of the community's land use, and information on the existing City infrastructure.
+Chapter Two profiles the community, including demographics, maps, a description of the community's land use, and information on the city's existing infrastructure.

-Chapter Three Page 20 - provides an assessment of the community's strengths, weaknesses, opportunities, and threats, otherwise known as a "SWOT analysis".
-This chapter will provide a foundation for identifying items to be addressed to support the "6 E's", which are also described in Section C of this Chapter.
-In addition, it includes an assessment of the City's existing plans and policies, as they relate to active living.
+Chapter Three provides an assessment of the community conducting a strengths, weaknesses, opportunities, and threats (SWOT) analysis.
+This chapter will serve as the foundation for identifying areas that need to be addressed in the 6E's (refer to Section C of this Chapter).
+In addition, an assessment of the city's existing plans and policies as they relate to active living is provided.